-- "If land is already protected by designation, then consideration should be given to whether any additional local benefit would be gained by designation as Local Green Space24".
+- "If land is already protected by designation, then consideration should be given to whether any additional local benefit would be gained by designation as Local Green Space30".

 - 6.14 It is important to safeguard existing space while seeking out opportunities for additional spaces.
-Many of the green spaces identified as important by the local community25 are already afforded protection, often because they are in the Green Belt.
+Many of the green spaces identified as important by the local community31 are already afforded protection, often because they are in the Green Belt.

-- 6.15 The following seven areas, as shown in Figure 6.2, are valued green spaces and considered to fulfil all of the criteria of the NPPF and are thus designated as Local Green Spaces (see Appendix C for further detail on how each space meets the Local Green Space criteria):
+- 6.15 The following six areas, as shown in Figure 6.2, are valued green spaces and considered to fulfil all of the criteria of the NPPF and are thus designated as Local Green Spaces (see Appendix C for further detail on how each space meets the Local Green Space criteria):

 - 1. Ashridge Drive, Bricket Wood

 - 2. Broad Acre Woodland, Bricket Wood

 - 3. Juniper Avenue, Bricket Wood

 - 4. Forefield, Chiswell Green

 - 5. South Close, Chiswell Green

 - 6. Sunnydell, Chiswell Green

-- 7. Mayflower Road / Orchard Drive playground and recreation ground, Park Street

-24 Planning Practice Guidance ref: 37-011-20140306
+30 Planning Practice Guidance ref: 37-011-20140306

-25 See Steering Group Green Spaces Report
+31 See Steering Group Green Spaces Report